brizental/brizental.github.io/_posts/2021-04-07-publishing-glean-js.markdown

 ```

 Notice the `types` property.
 It works just like the `main` property.
 It does not accept an object,
-but only a single entry point.
+only a single entry point.
 And here we go again, what do you do when the package has multiple
 entry points?

 ## The `typesVersions` workaround